 Atlanta Hawks vs Charlotte Hornets: Spread & Over/Under Predictions For Tonight's Game

-The Hornets' offense is one of the most offensive - and not in a good way - in basketball.
-They are 28th in the NBA in PPG, 30th in FG%, 7th in 3PA, 28th in 3P% and 27th in FTA, 7th in turnovers, and 30th in rebounding.
-Per Cleaning the Glass, Charlotte is 29th in points per 100 possessions, 30th in effective field goal percentage, 25th in turnover percentage, 6th in offensive rebounding percentage, and 29th in free throw rate.
+The Hornets offense is one of the least effective units in basketball.
+They are 28th in the NBA in PPG, 30th in FG%, 7th in 3PA, 28th in 3P% and 28th in FTA, 23rd in turnovers, and 6th in rebounding.
+Per Cleaning the Glass, Charlotte is 29th in points per 100 possessions, 30th in effective field goal percentage, 26th in turnover percentage, 6th in offensive rebounding percentage, and 29th in free throw rate.

-Surprisingly, the numbers suggest the Hornets' defense is not as putrid as the offense.
-They rank 14th in PPG allowed, 15th in field goal percentage allowed, 27th in three-point attempts allowed, and 3rd in three-point percentage allowed.
-Per Cleaning the Glass, the Hornets are 19th in points allowed per 100 possessions and 20th in effective field goal percentage allowed.
+Surprisingly, the numbers suggest the Hornets' defense is not as bad as the offense.
+They rank 15th in PPG allowed, 13th in field goal percentage allowed, 27th in three-point attempts allowed, and 6th in three-point percentage allowed.
+Per Cleaning the Glass, the Hornets are 22nd in points allowed per 100 possessions and 20th in effective field goal percentage allowed.

-Trae Young and Caris LeVert both did not play against the 76ers, but i would be slightly surprised if neither played tonight.
-Ball and Miles Bridges will both be in the lineup for tonight's game - that's enough offensive firepower to give Atlanta pause about not having two of their four best scorers in the lineup.
-Even so, this should be a great opportunity for Young to rack up 20+ points with 10+ assists without much difficulty.
-He's averaging 26.0 points, 7.5 assists and 6.0 rebounds in the two games he's played against the Hornets this year.
+In his last game against the Hornets, Trae Young had a hard time getting his shot to go down (7-20 from the field), but was a perfect 21-21 from the free throw line.
+The 21 attempts for Young were a career high and also more than the entire Hornets team had tonight.
+Atlanta's offense looked sluggish in the second quarter and Young also had five turnovers against Charlotte.
+He dished out 12 assists, but the sloppy turnovers have to decrease in order for the Hawks to control the game.

-Even though neither team is going to play the most exciting brand of basketball tonight, Dyson Daniels versus LaMelo Ball is one of the more interesting matchups in the NBA.
-Daniels' combination of size, length and defensive IQ have been instrumental in him averaging a league-leading 3 steals per game.
-However, he usually has a height advantage on the opposing ball-handler.
-There is no such advantage with Ball and the Hornets point guard also has the range to hit shots from practically anywhere on the court.
-He's been struggling as of late, but he can take over a game on any given night.
+Zaccharie Risacher has been better throughout the second half of the season, but he was quiet against the Hornets.
+He only put up 8 points and grabbed 4 rebounds against one of the weaker starting lineups in basketball.
+Josh Green and Miles Bridges did a good job of keeping him in check.
+That cannot continue tonight as Bridges is out and that severely reduces what the Hornets can throw at Risacher.
+Green is a solid defender, but it isn't enough to truly make a difference for Charlotte on that end.
+Risacher needs to be aggressive with his shot tonight and take some creation responsibilities off of Young.

 Odds